Looking for support for your finance function? Book a time with an expert.

 Great leaders understand how to inspire change and continuous improvement, here's how.

-As a leader, incorporating a growth mindset into your organization can encourage employees to accept new challenges and discover innovations.
+When looking for a CFO coach to help, you want someone who will incorporate a growth mindset into your organization, encouraging employees to accept new challenges and discover innovations.
 Keep reading for an overview of growth mindset and how leaders should incorporate it into the workplace.

 What is a Growth Mindset?